ericfrederich/smlinux/README.md

 ## **Where are my configuration files and saved games stored?**

-~/.local/share/sm64pc (smlinux and sm64pc/sm64ex master)
+~/.local/share/sm64pc smlinux and sm64pc master
-~/.local/share/sm6pex (sm64pc/sm64ex nightly)
+~/.local/share/sm64ex  sm64ex
-~/.local/share/sm64-port (sm64-port/sm64-port) *only if launched with shortcut*
+~/.local/share/sm64-port sm64-port *only if launched with shortcut*
+~/.local/share/sm64nx sm64nx *script creates links to game dir*

 ## **Are there any cheats?**
-*only applies to sm64pc/sm64ex fork*
+*only applies to sm64pc/sm64ex and sm64nx forks*

-Cheats are built in and enabled automatically if launched from shortcut and available at the bottom of the options menu.
+Cheats are built in and enabled automatically if launched from shortcut and available in options menu.

 ## **How do I apply external textures?**
 *only applies to sm64pc/sm64ex fork*